 - Renewable energy projects (wind, solar, biomass, small hydro, geothermal etc.).

 - Grid connectivity for the islands (PPP).

-The ICT sector is a major player in the Greek economy and driven mainly by demand for automation and digitalisation in the public and private sector.
+The ICT sector is a major player in the Greek economy and driven mainly by demand for automation and digitalization in the public and private sector.

 The number of ICT business opportunities is expected to increase significantly in the upcoming years driven by:

 - Greece 2.0 National Recovery & Resilience Plan

 - Further automation and digitalisation in the public sector.

 - The speedy adoption of new technology by the Greek public.